jpmens/qtripp/README.md

 # qtripp

-The _Queclink Track (air) Interface Protocol Processor_ is a TCP GPRS server for Queclink devices: _qtripp_ obtains GPS positions from these devices and publishes it over MQTT in [OwnTracks JSON format](http://owntracks.org/booklet/tech/json/) as `_location_ objects.
+The _Queclink Track (air) Interface Protocol Processor_ is a TCP GPRS server for Queclink devices: _qtripp_ obtains GPS positions from these devices and publishes those over MQTT in [OwnTracks JSON format](http://owntracks.org/booklet/tech/json/) as `_location_ objects.

 ![qtripp](assets/qtripp.png)

 ## requirements

 * an Internet-facing server with an open TCP port
 * a Queclink device.
-We have tested GV65, GV55, GV200MT, and GV500.
-Others ought to be no problem, though you might have to adapt device configuration from the Protocol documentation.
+We have tested GV65, GV65+, GV55, GV200MT, and GV500.
+Others ought to be no problem, though you might have to adapt device configurations from the Protocol documentation.
 * an MQTT broker (see the [OwnTracks Booklet](http://owntracks.org/booklet/guide/broker/))
 * a bit of patience